ui-schema/ui-schema/README.md

 }
 ```

+> Instead of using a `WidgetEngine` at root level (automatic rendering of full schema), it's also possible to use [full custom rendering](https://ui-schema.bemit.codes/quick-start?render=custom).

 ## Example Simple Text Widget

 Easily create new widgets, this is all for a simple text (`type=string`) widget: